tagn/knowledge-vault/DND - Drakkenheim/Sessions/Session 066.md

 - Silas hands over the envelope and key to Lady Frostgleam.
 - We're offered rooms for the night, and Lady Frostgleam will help us get back to the material plane the following day.
 - The servant led us to our rooms, the Lady left some token of appreciation for us in the dresser drawer.
 - Keth looks through all the drawers.
 She finds a crystal with a glyph carved into it.
+This is our first "legendary" item.
+It is a legendary ion stone of mastery.
+Your proficiency bonus increases by 1 while it orbits your head.
+It has AC 24, 10 HP, and resistant to all damage.
+It doesn't have a saving throw.
 - Silas
 	- Silas is 4 years older and takes 4 psychic damage.
 	- Advantage on all skill checks he is proficient in.
 Disadvantage on all other skill checks.
+- Sihrr gained some attribute points, then lost attribute points.
+- Sihrr then lost a foot.